-q) Unearned Premiums
+a) Unearned Premiums

 For single premium mortgage insurance products, we recognize a portion of the revenue in premiums earned in the current period, while the remaining portion is deferred as unearned premiums and earned over time in accordance with the expected pattern of risk emergence.
-If single premium policies are cancelled and the premium is non-refundable, then the remaining unearned premium related to each cancelled policy is recognized to earned premiums upon notification of the cancellation.
+If single premium policies are cancelled and the premium is non-refundable, the remaining unearned premium related to each cancelled policy is recognized to earned premiums upon notification of the cancellation.
 Expected pattern of risk emergence on which we base premium recognition is inherently judgmental and is based on actuarial analysis of historical experience.
 We periodically review our premium earnings recognition models with any adjustments to the estimates reflected as a cumulative adjustment in current period net income (loss).
 Our reviews include the consideration of recent and projected loss experience, policy cancellation experience and refinement of actuarial methods.
-We did not have any adjustments associated with this review in 2023, 2022 or 2021.